kbmanikanta/CMDemo/README.md

 ## This application consists of:

-* Sample API using ASP.NET Core MVC
+* Sample API using ASP.NET Core MVC (build on .NETStandard1.6)
 * Connects to MongoDB
 * Autofac Dependency Injection
 * TDD using xUnit and Moq